 Topics we love (but not limited to)

-Entrepreneurship, job hunting, success, mindset, social media for small business, communication, blogging, career options, work-life balance, How-to’s (how to start a career in …… Or how to use Evernote etc.)
+Entrepreneurship, job hunting, success, mindset, marketing and social media for small business, communication, blogging, design, branding, career options, work-life balance, How-to’s (how to start a career in …… Or how to use Evernote etc.)

 We are looking for fresh perspectives on topics most relevant to women.
 Whether it’s an advice piece or a personal story of how you created a business out of a hobby, we want your personal voice, combined with examples and meaningful takeaways for our audience.